internal header

 The brain reacts to ‘toxic stress’ that they have suffered.
 It can sometimes be called a ‘threat’ response or a ‘panic alarm’ response.
 The body has gone into survival mode.

 Although upsetting, challenging, frustrating, worrying and possibly overwhelming for the adults around them, these reactions are natural and normal.
-They are the brains safety mechanisms that helps it manage the trauma they have experienced.
-This is the reason they may appear to be playing up or behaving unusually/badly.
+They are the brain's safety mechanisms that helps it manage the trauma they have experienced.
+This is the reason they may appear to be 'playing up' or behaving unusually/badly.

-The problem for traumatised children is that when they are safe and the abuse is over, the trauma does not ‘turn off’, the child stays continuously in survival mode.
-This means that normal every-day things such as certain events, sounds, smells, sights, places, people and sensations signal danger to their brain which can lead them to become emotionally overwhelmed and having a ‘melt down’.
+The problem for traumatised children is that when they are safe and the abuse is over, the trauma does not ‘turn off’ - the child stays continuously in survival mode.
+This means that normal every-day things such as certain events, sounds, smells, sights, places, people and sensations signal danger to their brain which can lead them to become emotionally overwhelmed and having a ‘meltdown’.

 For much more information on the ‘Toxic stress response’ see page 15-17 of our parent’s guide.